Nomadia-TSM/TourSolver-Mobile/MainActions/Calendar/MainActions-Calendar.md

 This section will guide you through the initial steps of accessing and understanding the TourSolver Mobile Calendar.

-*   **System Requirements & Installation/Setup Steps**:
-    Please note that the provided sources do not contain information regarding system requirements or the installation and initial setup steps for the TourSolver Mobile application.
-You may need to refer to separate documentation or your IT support for these details.

 *   **Initial Configuration: Opening the Calendar Screen** The calendar screen is your starting point for managing interventions.